Pencil tower: Australia

 Melbourne's first pencil tower was the 2013 Phoenix Apartments building, which rises on a 6.7 m-wide lot.
 The plan originally called for a 40-story building.
 After oppositions from concerned neighbors, the design was revised to 28 stories at a height of 88.5 m, which was still slender with a height-to-width ratio of 13.5:1.
 That was soon followed by Collins House, a 195 m skyscraper that has the width of its base at 11.5 m.
 At 16.5:1, it was the world's fourth-slenderest tower at the time.
 Collins House incorporated many advancements in technology including the first of such towers to use prefabrication of 3D structural elements to help navigate narrow project site.
 A combination of air rights purchase and large cantilevers helped maximizing its floor space.
 In 2018, a design of a 330 m tower sitting on top of a triangular plot in Melbourne was submitted for planning approval.
 If built, The Magic would become the world's slenderest tower by a ratio of 26.6:1 based on the shorter side of its widths in a triangular footprint.
 If it had a rectangular base, a similar-size building would have an 18:1 ratio.

 Canada

 In 2020, Dutch developers proposed to build an 87-story mixed-use pencil tower at 1200 Bay Street in Toronto to replace a 12-story office building.
 It follows the form of pencil towers of New York.
 However, with its 11:1 ratio, the slenderest in Toronto, it falls short of matching those New York towers.

 Hong Kong

 In Hong Kong, the Mid-Levels area is home of many pencil towers, such as Tregunter 3 of the Tregunter Towers.
 The Highcliff tower, located in the neighbouring Happy Valley area, was the world's slenderest tower (20:1 ratio) at the time of completion.

+India

+The Four Seasons Private Residences in Mumbai is the slenderest tower in India.
+It was completed in 2021 with a height of 250 m and a slenderness ratio of 10:1.